European Traveler

 GetYourGuide

-Rhine Cruise Times from Mainz and Wiesbaden
+Boat Cruise Times on the Rhine River from Mainz and Wiesbaden

 The main cruises from Mainz and Wiesbaden to St Goarhausen are on the Köln-Düsseldorfer (KD) riverboats.
 During the main season, a daily boat departs from Mainz around 9 am and from Wiesbaden-Biebrich 15 minutes later.
 The boats return from St Goarhauen at around 13:00.